kellyjonbrazil/jc/README.md

 ## Compatibility
 Some parsers like `ls`, `ps`, `dig`, etc. will work on any platform.
 Other parsers that are platform-specific will generate a warning message if they are used on an unsupported platform.
 To see all parser information, including compatibility, run `jc -ap`.

-You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on an OSX laptop.
+You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on an macOS laptop.
 In that case you can suppress the warning message with the `-q` cli option or the `quiet=True` function parameter in `parse()`:

 ```bash
 cat lsof.out | jc --lsof -q